Contact Us

 Stefan Debruyne

-Director of External Affairs, SQM / Novandino Lithium
+Director of External Affairs, Novandino (SQM–Codelco JV)

 Stefan joined SQM in 2005 and is currently responsible for stakeholder engagement as Director of External Affairs.
 He has previously held the position of Sales Director for lithium and iodine in the Asia-Pacific region.
 He has a Master's degree in commercial engineering and an Executive MBA.